RossMurphyIRL/CodeChallengeCompanyWebAPI/README.md

 # CodeChallengeCompanyWebAPI
 Design and code a WebAPI solution in C# for a middle tier "Company API."

+## Feedback and changes made
+Validation and Data Access have been abstracted out to their own layer.
+Repository pattern implemented as part of SOLID Principles being applied.
+Await used instead of result.
+Microsoft best practices: https://docs.microsoft.com/en-us/dotnet/standard/exceptions/best-practices-for-exceptions
+Errors now return correct status codes: Client request validation returns 4xx error and server error hides details returns 5xx error.
+Tests added to ensure each layer is unit tested correctly, mocks have been added instead of using in-memory database.
+Library added to test async database calls.

 ## Requirements
 Create a Company record specifying the Name, Stock Ticker, Exchange, Isin, and optionally a website url.
 You are not allowed create two Companies with the same Isin.
 The first two characters of an ISIN